Dentures – Chaska, MN

 How much will my dentures cost?

 The cost of your dentures will depend on a variety of factors.
 Because no two smiles are the same, it’s difficult to provide you with a precise estimate before examining your smile first.
-During a consultation, Dr. Stapleton will carefully examine your mouth and the overall condition of your oral health before developing a personalized treatment plan that includes cost.
+During a consultation, Dr. Korte will carefully examine your mouth and the overall condition of your oral health before developing a personalized treatment plan that includes cost.
 The most significant factor that influences the price of your dentures is whether or not any treatment needs to be completed on the remaining support teeth.

 What is life with dentures like?